-RESOURCE
+RESOURCE USE

 Local communities value their surrounding environment and whilst working in their communities we shall look for opportunities to enhance environmental protection and education, we will look at the use of social enterprises within the supply chain to optimise resource efficiency while providing benefits to local communities.
+Review of wasteful practices which make inefficient use of materials and consumables, both in the office and on-site.